 For the summer, the majority of the WWCC main campus and Clarkston Center will be operating on a Monday – Thursday work schedule.
 The college will be open for business from 7:30 am through 5:30 pm, Monday through Thursday (closed on Fridays), June 23 – August 29.

-Walla Walla Community College has rapidly grown from 850 students in 1967 to a present annual enrollment of over 13,000.
-Beautifully located on approximately 100 acres, the Walla Walla campus has become an educational and cultural center for Southeastern Washington.
-Extending its facilities and programs throughout its four-county district, Walla Walla Community College's Clarkston Center, located in Clarkston, Washington, is the hub of educational activity in Asotin and Garfield counties.
-WWCC also maintains a facility at the Washington State Penitentiary.
+Walla Walla Community College has rapidly grown from 850 students in 1967 to a present annual enrollment of over 12,000.
+Located on approximately 100 acres, the Walla Walla campus has justifiably become an educational and cultural center for Southeastern Washington.

 The College supports equal employment and educational opportunities regardless of race, religion, color, national origin, age, sex, sexual orientation, veteran status, or disability in accordance with the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and any other applicable federal and Washington State laws against discrimination.